phyletica/ecoevolity/docs/yaml-config.rst

 The ``freq_1`` parameter is the equilibrium frequency of the "1" allele (or 1 minus the frequency of the "0" allele).
-If you are using nucleotide data, I recommend that you fix the frequencies of the "0" and "1" states to be equal::
+If you are using nucleotide data, we recommend that you fix the frequencies of the "0" and "1" states to be equal::

             freq_1: